kenk2/graph-next-example/README.md

 3. `yarn knex:downup`
 4. `yarn dev`

-Your app should be ready at port http://localhost:3000!
+Your app should be ready at http://localhost:3000!

 # Demo